PabloVini28/DigitalSystems/pratica03/readme.md

-# Prática 03 - FSM Mealy 🖥️
+# Practice 03 - FSM Mealy 🖥️

 ## FPGA was not used in the practice ❎